inboxpraveen/inboxpraveen/README.md

 - 🐍 **Python Enthusiast:** Writing efficient and optimized production codes.

 ## 🛠 Recent Projects:
-1. **Context Vector Search Engine** - A simple interface where users can search for contextually relevant text passages in documents.
+1. **Context Vector Search Engine** - A simple :desktop_computer: interface where users can search :mag: for contextually relevant text passages in documents.
 It employs BERT model for semantic embeddings and FAISS for efficient similarity search.
 When users enter a query, the system returns the most contextually relevant text passage from the corpus and highlights the matched keywords. [🔗 Repository](https://github.com/inboxpraveen/context-search-engine)
-2. **Speech Recognition & Correction Tool** - A brief description of the project. [🔗 Repository](GITHUB_REPO_LINK)
+2. **Speech Recognition & Correction Tool** - 🎙️📝 A powerful Flask-based web application that leverages the latest Hugging Face ASR models to provide real-time speech-to-text (STT) transcripts with an intuitive user interface for easy correction.
+Perfect for enhancing the quality of training datasets for ASR models. 🚀. [🔗 Repository](https://github.com/inboxpraveen/ASR-Accuracy-Tool)
 3. **Minutes of Meeting** - A brief description of the project.[:link: Repository]()
 4. ...
 [Check more here](https://github.com/inboxpraveen?tab=repositories)